CH EPR FHIR (R4)

 The actors SHALL be grouped with other actors as follows:

-The grouping of actors of actors with IUA Authorization Client and Resource Server actor are defined in the respective profile sections.
+The grouping of actors with IUA Authorization Client and Resource Server actor are defined in the respective profile sections.

 Process Flow